swcarpentry/DEPRECATED-boot-camps/version-control/1_Local.md

     Switched to a new branch 'feature1'

 Let's now create a module and write a function which adds three numbers.
 The module will be called 'adding.py' and the code is:

     def add_three(a,b,c):
         return a+b+c

 Now, let's modify our add_numb.py file:
-    """ This short program just adds numbers. """

-    from adding import add_three
+    """ This short program just adds numbers. """ from adding import add_three
     def add_two(a,b):
         return a+b
     def main():
         print ("2 + 3 = ",add_two(2,3))
         print ("2 + 3 + 4 = ",add_three(2,3,4))
     if __name__ == "__main__":
         main()

 Let's commit our changes.
-Before we do that, it's a good practice to check whether we're working in the correct branch.
+Before we do that, it's a good practice to check whether we're working in the correct branch:

     $ git branch
     * feature1
       master

 The * indicates which branch we're currently in.
 Let's commit.
 If we want to work now in our master branch.
 We can switch by using:

     $ git checkout master
     Switched to branch 'master'

-The module which we added in our feature branch is not in our master
+The module which we added in our feature branch is not in our master:

     $ ls
     add_numb.py doc

 To list all (local) branches:

     $ git branch
     feature1
     * master

 Git is very powerful and comes with countless number of commands.
 For example, if you want to see all branches with their commits use:

     $ git show-branch
     * [feature1] Moved add_two to the module
     ! [master] Added files
     --
     *  [feature1] Moved add_two to the module
     *  [feature1^] Adding module with functions
     *+ [master] Added files

 Let's change the add_two function by adding a printing statement and commit our changes (remember: we're working now in the master branch!).
 Now let's switch back to feature1 and move now our add_two function to the module and commit the changes.
 Looks like our feature is ready to be merged.
 To do that we need to switch to the master branch:

     $ git checkout master

 Now merging:

     $ git merge feature1
     Auto-merging add_numb.py
     CONFLICT (content): Merge conflict in add_numb.py
     Automatic merge failed; fix conflicts and then commit the result.

 Git cannot complete the merge because there is a conflict - if you recall our add_numb.py is different in our master branch and feature1 branch.
 We have to resolve the conflict and then complete the merge.
 Let's see a bit more details:

     $ git status
     # On branch master
     # You have unmerged paths.